cirrusidentity/simplesamlphp-module-authoauth2/docs/GOOGLE.md

 # Google as an AuthSource

-Google provides OIDC (and previously Google Plus endpoints for learning about a user).
+Google provides OIDC (and previously Google Plus) endpoints for learning about a user.
 The OIDC endpoints require fewer client API permissions and return data in a standardized format.
 The Google Plus endpoints can return more data about a user but require Google Plus permissions and return data in a Google specific format.
-The Google Plus apis will be shutting down sometime in 2019 so we recommend using the OIDC endpoints
+The Google Plus APIs will be shutting down sometime in 2019 so we recommend using the OIDC endpoints.

 You can also choose between using the generic OAuth/OIDC implementation or using a [Google specific library](https://github.com/thephpleague/oauth2-google/).